ggcarrots/python-carrots/source/classes.rst

 Every instance of ``TicTacToeBoard``, like ``my_board``, has all the methods that we defined for that class.
 In that case that would be one method, called ``plot``.
 You may have noticed that it has one weird argument ``self`` that we don't actually use in it.
-It's important to remember that every function in the class must have at least one argument.
+It's important to remember that every method (or function) in the class must have at least one argument.
-Its value is an object from which we have called this function - that would be some instance of the class.
+Its value is an object from which we have called this method - that would be some instance of the class.
 This argument should be called ``self`` `by convention <https://www.python.org/dev/peps/pep-0008/#function-and-method-arguments>`_ (technically you could call it otherwise, but other programmers would be angry with you if you did).